i000313/test-repo/README.md

 # Other Examples

-## Example - Propagating the �positive� and �negative� polarity over a tiny directed graph
+## Example - Propagating the «positive» and «negative» polarity over a tiny directed graph

 ![tiny-directed-graph-of-letters-epia](/test-resources/figures/tiny-directed-graph-of-letters-epia.png)

-This example shows how to call the method `propagate(...)` of the class `PolarityPropagation`, to propagate the �positive� and �negative� polarity of two words (A and B), over a <b>directed graph</b> of synonyms and antonymys (see the above graph).
+This example shows how to call the method `propagate(...)` of the class `PolarityPropagation`, to propagate the «positive» and «negative» polarity of two words (A and B), over a <b>directed graph</b> of synonyms and antonymys (see the above graph).

 STEP 1: